should

 })

-Verify length, content, and classes from multiple <p>
+Verify length, content, and classes from multiple <div>

 <p class="text-primary">Hello World</p>